Junbol-Frontend-Mentor/space-tourism-website/README.md

-# Frontend Mentor - Advice generator app solution
+# Frontend Mentor - Space tourism website solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents